bakshidwarak/DSAndAlgo/src/arrays/and/adhoc/assignment/overlappingintervals/notes.md

 1. Dont overthink the approach.
 2. Sort the intervals by start time and a linear scan for each interval will solve in O(NLogN)
 2. <b> Make sure you handle first interval</b>
-3.Other solutions that came to my mind but didnt seem very elegant
+3. Other solutions that came to my mind but didnt seem very elegant
 	1. IntervalTrees - Takes NLogN to build and seems to be efficient for querying and my knowhow of Interval Trees is limited
 	2. Maintaining an array with indices ranging from 0 till the end time.
 For every interval add+1 to the array( O(N<sup>2</sup>)
 	3. Compare every interval with every other interval